flynx/pWiki/README.md

   A set of tools and API's to enable data synchronization between pWiki instances.

-- _Self-hosted_ and flexible user interface
+- _Self-hosted[*]_ and flexible user interface

   The pWiki interface is implemented as a set of pWiki pages and templates within pWiki itself (see: [Templates] / [/bootstrap](bootstrap)), this enables the user to customize the look feel and to some extent the function of the interface from within pWiki, without touching the code.

+  [*]: "Self-hosted" here is meant in the old-school meaning of the word, i.e. hosted on the client.

 - pWiki _portable app_